barionleg/chrome-password-generator/README.md

 # About

+> **This package is no longer maintained**.
+The repository has been changed to be a read-only archive, you are free to clone or fork the repository anytime.

 A simple react based chrome extension to generate a random password designed with Microsoft's [FluentUI](https://github.com/microsoft/fluentui/tree/master/packages/react).

 # Getting started